Uncharted 4 Travel Itinerary 4: Libertalia, Utopia of the Pirate Kings

 That’s it, for this mini series on travel the world with Uncharted 4.
 If you haven’t, do consider playing the game.
 Check back regularly too for my next Travel the World with Video Games series!

-If you’ve have enjoyed this cyber visit of Libertalia,
+If you enjoyed this cyber visit of Libertalia,